 The estimator downloads the quote files to a shared drive on the shop’s local server.
 They are often attached to the email in a zip folder for non-ITAR quotes.
 For ITAR, there is usually a link with a separate password to access the files through a secure drive.

 The challenge: there are many security risks with the servers used to store job files.
 See our posts on ITAR and Data Security and Why Run Your Job Shop On the Cloud.
 Storing files on-premise also limits accessibility and indexability of data for future quotes.
 After winning a job, the risk of producing incorrect parts is higher due to the number of saved versions.

 Step 5: Viewing CAD Files and Drawings

 The estimator then opens the files one by one.
 These are often solid models and drawings that need grouping if not already done so by the customer.

 The challenge: this takes time.
-There are many clicks and often requires an estimator be onsite at the shop with access to CAD/CAM software.
+There are many clicks and often require an estimator to be onsite at the shop with access to CAD/CAM software.
 In some cases, shops do not use solid models in the quoting process because they cannot open the file format provided by the customer.
-In this case they reverse engineer the solid model from the drawing leaving room for human error.
+In this case, they reverse engineer the solid model from the drawing leaving room for human error.

 The estimator has not even started pricing parts yet, and already you can see the problems in the process.
 Most shops miss out on the opportunity to save data in a useful manner for future use.
 Additionally, experienced people should not do the tasks we have discussed so far.
 Their time is more valuable on the shop floor managing quality, on-time delivery, and training junior machinists.